Frequently Asked Questions

 BroncoHack, the ISA Student Network's fifth annual hackathon, is a competition where teams of students use their computer programming and business knowledge to create a program or application in 24 hours.
 At the end of the competition, teams will present their solutions to a panel of judges in hopes of winning a variety of prizes.

-What does it mean to Address the theme of social justice?
+What does it mean to Address the theme?

-BroncoHack offers competitors the chance to not only build a project that is innovative in the arenas of business and technology, but one that addresses our theme of social justice.
+BroncoHack offers competitors the chance to not only build a project that is innovative in the arenas of business and technology, but one that addresses the hackathon theme, which will be announced at the beginning of the hackathon.
 We want our participants to look at the broader impact of their work.
-The ISA Student Network doesn't support the idea that technology has reached the zenith of its use when someone is willing to pay the creator for it.
-We want our participants to examine the social injustices that are present in our world and try their hand at reversing them through the power of applied technology.

 What should I create?